 Nannies are ready to work an average of 8-10 hours a day, 5 days a week, with one or two days off per week.
 Weekends can be working days according to the needs of the family.

 Shift work is also possible (for example, 1 week on/off or month on/off).
 Again, this is to be decided when discussing the needs of the family in our initial consultation.
-The salary for the employee is calculated from the number of children in the family, the work schedule, and special requirements for the candidate (for example, knowledge of additional languages in perfection, music or sports education, etc.)
+The salary for the employee is calculated from the number of children in the family, the work schedule, and special requirements for the candidate (for example, knowledge of additional languages, music or sports education, etc.)

 The nanny is provided with a one-room apartment, with an organised transfer to the place of work (if this is a country house).
 If you need a nanny with accommodation in the family, then a separate room with amenities and Internet access is provided.

 Employees are provided annual paid leave, medical insurance and all costs associated with obtaining a visa if necessary.